Tax Guides

 Step 2: Create a Consistent Habit

-The most effective record keeping system is one you actually use.
-Set a routine:
+The most effective record keeping system is one actively used.
+Establish routine:

 • Photograph or scan every receipt within 24 hours

-• Forward email receipts directly to your tracking tool
+• Forward email receipts directly to tracking tools

 • Reconcile bank statements monthly

-Step 3: Organise by Category and Tax Year
+Step 3: Organize by Category and Tax Year

-Keep records sorted by financial year (July 1 to June 30) and by category:
+Sort records by financial year (July 1 to June 30) and category:

 • Income